 The rest of the day

 Of course, the highlight for me was diving the reef, but the rest of the day was also great.
-After the first site we had a delicious BBQ lunch on board the boat where there was more than enough food to go around.
-They served up a mixture of fresh salads, pastas, meats and rolls which was perfect after a dive.
+After the first site we had a delicious BBQ lunch onboard the boat where there was more than enough food to go around.
+They served up a mixture of fresh salads, pasta, meats and rolls which was perfect after a dive.

 I mean, what are the chances?
 I ticked diving the Great Barrier Reef off my bucket list and saw whales and dolphins, all in one day!

-At the second spot Tom and I went for a snorkel around the Breaking Patches reef.
-The waves were still pretty choppy but the crew were handing out flotation vests to make things easier.
+At the second spot, Tom and I went for a snorkel around the Breaking Patches Reef.
+The waves were still pretty choppy but the crew was handing out flotation vests to make things easier.
 This site was just as beautiful as the first and had a huge range of corals and fish.
 Sadly, the only thing that I missed from my day was seeing the turtle that briefly came over!
 As with before, we had about an hour to enjoy the reef which was plenty of time to swim around a good chunk of the site.

 A great way to finish off